rafaasimi/Project-Find-Courses/README.md

-# Projeto-Encontrar-Cursos

-#Descrição
-Site desenvolvido para colocar em prática as diretrizes da W3C no que se diz respeito aos padrões de desenvolvimento web utilizando as linguagens HTML e CSS.

-O tema do trabalho é Acessibilidade na web com enfâse em Deficientes Visuais e o objetivo é mostrar as diretrizes da W3C e boas práticas para que os desenvolvedores possam usufruir desse material, melhorando a acessibilidade em seus projetos web.

-#Trabalho Teórico
+# Project - Find Courses

+##Description
+Site developed to put into practice the W3C guidelines regarding web development standards using HTML and CSS languages.

+The theme of the work is Accessibility on the web with an emphasis on the Visually Impaired and the objective is to show the W3C guidelines and good practices so that developers can take advantage of this material, improving accessibility in their web projects.

+#Theoretical work
-Autor: Rafael Simionato Zorzenon
+Author: Rafael Simionato Zorzenon
-Disponivel em: [em breve]

-#Referências
-O projeto é baseado no site criado pelo Matheus Battisti no curso de HTML e CSS.
+##References
+The project is based on the website created by Matheus Battisti in the course of HTML and CSS.
-Canal Hora de Codar - https://www.youtube.com/channel/UCDoFiMhpOnLFq1uG4RL4xag
+"Hora de Codar" Channel: https://www.youtube.com/channel/UCDoFiMhpOnLFq1uG4RL4xag